 Types of intellectual property that can be protected by copyrights include:

 When you copyright a piece of intellectual property, the work of art, not its subject matter, will be protected.
 For example, if two novels cover the same subject, their copyrights will not be violated if the writing style, length, and approach of the novels are different.
 While copyrights don't need to be registered, they won't last in perpetuity.

-A copyright will last for the entire life of the artwork's creator plus seventy years after their death.
+A copyright will last for the entire life of the artwork's creator, plus 70 years after their death.
 Once your work of art is published, it will be protected by copyright law.
-Once the seventy-year post-death period has ended, the work of art becomes part of the public domain and can be used by anyone.
+Once the 70-year post-death period has ended, the work of art becomes part of the public domain and can be used by anyone.

 Ideas Can't Be Protected